Part 1, Part 2

 I decided that nothing had really changed (I was more right than I realised) and my resultant sulk lead to me picking up the first drink.
 Why not?
 It was the only method I had for achieving happiness – except it didn’t make me happy anymore.

-What do you do when you know that what you’re doing is hurting you, but it’s the only thing you want to do.
-To look forward to at the end of the day.
+Alcoholism and depression go hand-in-hand.
 Every drink I took I felt I was taking myself a little bit further away from anything deserving and worthwhile in life.
 Yet I would still defend my actions and ‘Right to Drink’ to the hilt.

 I was still drinking every day.
 Work was short and I was in debt.
 My last relationship, not a happy one anyway, was over.
 I’d had a row with my ex-girlfriend (because she’d done something that I didn’t like, but wasn’t really my business anymore) and I had just finished my last can of lager.
 I was fed up with being fed up and I hated myself.